Coya AG

-Coya AG is a German property and casualties insurance provider headquartered in Berlin offering liability policies for people and pets as well as home content and bicycle theft insurances.
-Coya delivers insurance policies and handles claims through desktop and mobile apps.
+Coya was a German property and casualties insurance provider headquartered in Berlin offering liability policies for people and pets as well as home content and bicycle theft insurances.
+Coya delivered insurance policies and handled claims through desktop and mobile apps.
+The company was acquired by French insurance startup Luko in 2022 and the company and all policies was renamed as Luko which would later be renamed GetSafe.

-The company is licensed under the issue by the German Federal Financial Supervisory Authority (BaFin), enabling it to offer its own insurance policies.
-Coya firstly launched its home content insurance and now offers a variety of insurance products such as private liability, home contents, dog liability, bike theft, e-bike theft and pet health.
+The company was licensed by the German Federal Financial Supervisory Authority (BaFin), enabling it to offer its own insurance policies.

+Coya firstly launched its home content insurance and later offered a variety of insurance products such as private liability, home contents, dog liability, bike theft, e-bike theft and pet health.

 History

 Coya was founded in September 2016 by Andrew Shaw, Dr. Peter Hagen and Sebastián Villarroel and started to provide its first approved insurance in June 2018.

-Funding

-In its Series A financing round, Coya has received nearly $30 million.
+In its Series A round of financing, Coya has received nearly $30 million.
 The company is strategically and financially backed by investors such as Valar Ventures, e ventures, La Famiglia, and Yabeo Capital, as well as various business angels such as Mato Peric and Rolf Schrömgens.
 It also received cash injections from PayPal founder Peter Thiel and was in the list of top 30 funded German startups in 2019.

+In January 2022, the company was acquired by French insurance startup Luko in and the company and all policies was renamed as Luko.